Weddings

 All couples, of all genders, any ethnicity or faith, all shapes and abilities, are welcome and I’d be honored to work with you.
 If you don’t see yourself reflected somewhere in my portfolio I would love your help in fixing that.

 It’s deeply important to me to not only be a quality photographer, but also an accessible one, so I do my best to accommodate different budgets, including providing flexible payment plans and customized services.
-If my standard package rates don’t fit your needs, please don’t hesitate to ask what your options are.
+If my sample package rates don’t fit your needs, please don’t hesitate to ask what your options are.
 I LOVE kind people, and will bend over backwards to help them out.

 Testimonials